hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 (you have a word where it expects an object)

 [19:21:54](#Jg5HMVY2S-NszC2R0jWdaE2Fp5ceJBXEUKIBHHjkspE) <luce80>:
-Ok I 've done it and it works :) but I wouldn't say it is easy nor "as described" Ì†ΩÌ∏ü
+Ok I 've done it and it works :) but I wouldn't say it is easy nor "as described" üòü
 ```
 view [
 	button "move x" loose